 The authentication approaches discussed above assume that messages are persisted, either on platform servers or on the client.
-Many reporting systems also hold the same assumption, as reports are typically initiated by clicking on a specific message or the harassing user.
-However, this assumption fails in ephemeral interactions--such as voice chats~\cite{jiang2019moderation}, virtual reality social media~\cite{freeman2022disturbing}, self-destructing messages~\cite{booth2021whatsapp}, or messages that can be edited or deleted after being sent~\cite{schnitzler2020exploring}.
-Although ephemeral messaging mirrors offline communication and can enhance privacy~\cite{kotfila2014message}, its transient nature is often exploited by malicious actors to evade both message authentication and identity attribution~\cite{goyal2022you, kiene2019technological}.
-By the time a user realizes they were harassed and decides to report it, the relevant context—or even the harassing messages themselves—may no longer be available.
-Ephemeral conversations can also obscure harasser identities.
+Many reporting systems hold the same assumption, as reports are typically initiated by clicking on a specific message or the harassing user.
+However, this assumption fails in ephemeral interactions---such as voice chats~\cite{jiang2019moderation}, virtual reality social media~\cite{freeman2022disturbing}, self-destructing messages~\cite{booth2021whatsapp}, or messages that can be edited or deleted after being sent~\cite{schnitzler2020exploring}.
+Although ephemeral messaging mirrors offline communication and can enhance privacy~\cite{kotfila2014message}, its transient nature is exploited by malicious actors to evade both message authentication and identity attribution~\cite{goyal2022you, kiene2019technological}.
+By the time a user realizes they were harassed and decides to report it, the relevant context or even the harassing messages themselves may no longer be available.
+For instance, M1 mentioned that ``\textit{There was a point where someone was streaming incredibly gory NSFW things in the voice chat.
+We weren't able to like send mods there, and people in the chat weren't able to screen record it in time, before they stopped it.}'' Ephemeral conversations can also obscure harasser identities.
 For example, in a voice channel with many simultaneous speakers~\cite{jiang2019moderation}, or in a crowded virtual reality game~\cite{blackwell2019harassment}, users may be unable to determine who initiated the harassment.
 In the following, \textbf{we similarly criticize the shortcomings of two approaches used to authenticate ephemeral conversations, based on which we propose new design ideas that address such shortcomings}.